MicrosoftDocs/ATADocs/ATPDocs/security-assessment-old-passwords.md

     :::image type="content" source="media/secure-score/old-passwords.png" alt-text="Screenshot of the Manage accounts with passwords more than 180 days old security assessment." lightbox="media/secure-score/old-passwords.png":::

 1. Review this list of exposed entities to discover which of your accounts have a password more than 180 days old.

+    This report targets accounts that regularly authenticate using passwords.
+Password-less accounts are not listed in this report.

 1. Take appropriate action on those entities either by making them change their password or restricting their access to sensitive resources.